nginxinc/nginx-loadbalancer-kubernetes/docs/InstallationGuide.md

   `Notice that is uses Ports 80 and 443.`

-  Place this file in the /etc/nginx/stream folder.
+  Place this file in the /etc/nginx/stream folder, and reload Nginx.
+Notice the match block and health check directives are for the cafe.example.com Demo application from Nginx.

 ```bash
 # NginxK8sLB Stream configuration, for L4 load balancing